midagedev/commit-helper/README.md

-# Commit Helper
+- # Commit Helper

-The `commit-helper` is a CLI tool that generates Git commit messages using OpenAI's GPT-4 model.
+Commit Helper is a Node.js command line tool that uses OpenAI's GPT-4 model to generate commit messages and code reviews based on your git diff.
 ## Installation

-First, you must have Node.js installed to use this tool.
-After installing Node.js, you can install `commit-helper` with the following command:

 ```bash